-Note: Mr. Russell Walls and Dr. Jeremy Levin has stepped down as Independent Directors of the Company effective from July 26,
+Note: Mr. Russell Walls and Dr. Jeremy Levin has stepped down as Independent Directors of the Company effective from July 26, 2019 and January 23, 2020 respectively.

 C. Remuneration to key managerial personnel other than MD/Manager/Whole-time Director